 Lyndonville Substation Project

-- Modification to the existing adjacent 115 kV transmission line to connect to the Lyndonville Substation.
+- Modification to existing 115 kV transmission line and 34.5 kV sub-transmission line to connect to LED substation.

 VELCO’s aesthetic consultant reviewed the preliminary design plans and performed a visual analysis of the areas of the proposed Project.
 The findings indicated that the Project site is appropriately located to limit views for a large extent of the surrounding geographical area.
 Potential public viewing locations will be primarily east of the substation.
 Projected impacts included intermittent views due to roadside vegetation and then commercial buildings and storage yards east of the armory.
 A full analysis of potential aesthetic impacts and proposed landscaping mitigation measures was included with the project petition.

 VELCO’s noise consultant assessed the potential noise impacts associated with the substation.
 A complete engineering noise analysis was provided as part of the Project’s filing with the Public Service Board.

 - Public Outreach